frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/controlling-the-test-execution.md

 - In the `RunConfiguration` section:
     - The `MaxCpuCount`, `TargetFrameworkVersion`, `TargetPlatform` and `TestAdaptersPaths` settings will be added or overwritten.
     - The `DotnetHostPath` and `TestCaseFilter` elements will be removed.
-- The `TestRunParameters` section is removed.
+- The `TestRunParameters` and `nanoFrameworkAdapter` sections are removed.